electroglyph/contexto_solver/README.md

 ## Contexto.me solver

 This is my attempt at a Contexto.me solver.
-First I'll go over the preparation I did, then the strategy I settled on, and after that I'll share a little bit about what didn't work.

 ![screenshot](./screenshot.png)